pavelraiden/noktvrn_ai_artist/README.md

 ## System Architecture (Phase 9 Final - v1.1)

 The system employs a modular architecture focused on a continuous evolution loop, enhanced with multi-provider LLM support, API integration, resilience mechanisms (retry/fallback), feedback processing, and a basic frontend foundation.
+This version (v1.1) represents a production-ready state with enhanced stability, security, and documentation.

 For a detailed breakdown, refer to:
 *   `/docs/system_state/architecture.md` (High-level overview)